Cookies & Cups > Recipes > Dessert > Brownies and Blondies > Peanut Butter Cup Blondies

 Instructions

-1. Preheat oven to 350°F. Line a 9×9 pan with aluminum foil and coat with nonstick spray.
+1. Preheat oven to 350°F. Line a 9×9 pan with parchment paper and coat with nonstick spray.
 Set aside.

 2. In the bowl of your stand mixer fitted with the paddle attachment mix the butter, peanut butter, and both sugars together for 2 minutes.
 Add in the eggs, vanilla, salt, and baking soda and continue mixing for 1 minute, scraping the sides of the bowl as necessary.